 Coffee for two.
 It was a follow-up date: I owed her a café au lait in return for the one she bought me at our last meeting, three years ago.
 I've always liked Scandinavian women: cool, no-nonsense, with well-developed powers of appraisal.
-We'd "met" in the blogosphere, in the summer of '04, when it was the hottest thing going.
+We'd "met" in the blogosphere, in the summer of '04, at the time it was the hottest thing going.
 Everything was new then, anything was possible, and the whole world was the playing-field.
-All of that was no longer new now, most blogs were running on inertia or had simply just given up.
-My friend had stopped hers; work and Facebook had replaced the often amusing and sometimes insightful daily reports about her life which she used to blog about.
+It was no longer new now; most blogs were running on inertia or had simply just given up.
+My friend had stopped hers, work and Facebook had replaced the often amusing and sometimes insightful daily reports about her life.

 Before our meeting, I had just seen a young "girl-group" perform a charming set of original music at the Nordic House, a beautiful cultural center situated near the University.
 It was as intimate and as quiet a performance as could be imagined.
 Consequently, I was a little late, but when I finally made it into the coffee shop I found my friend waiting with her knitting.
 She looked great, a women who wore her "thirties" well.
 As we ordered I felt strangely at peace; after five years of reading each others' open and occasionally unfettered thoughts on-line, a tacit sense of understanding seemed to exist between us.

 We sat back down, she asked about the music I'd seen.
 I told her about the girl group, and, as an afterword, I mentioned that one of the few regrets in my life was that I'd never had any daughters.
-That must have been a very powerful emotional current, brought to the surface by the act I had just seen, for I choked up and was unable speak.
+That must have been a very powerful emotional undercurrent for me, brought to the surface by the act I had just seen, for I choked up and was unable speak.
 My companion gently touched my arm, asking if I was all right.
 I think she was quite alarmed.
 Although I wasn't really upset with my emotional outburst (this kind of thing happens to me all the time), I was sorry that she had to endure this, in what otherwise should have been a very joyous time.
 I finally managed to regain my composure, but after our coffee, as I walked her to her car, she looked at me very closely, and asked; "Are you really alright?"
-Although I assured her I was, she did email me later, just to confirm it.
+Although I assured her I was, she did email me later to confirm that I was.

 Some friends are life-long, some friendships flare-up brightly- only to quickly burn out.
 Some friendships are simply a case of parallel lives, two stars floating in the heavens, each gaining a little from the radiance of the other, then drifting away to oblivion.